-The US Department of Defense has estimated the incremental costs of the Gulf War at $61 billion, with US allies providing about $54 billion -- Kuwait, Saudi Arabia and other Gulf states covered $36 billion.
+The US Department of Defense has estimated the incremental costs of the Gulf War at $61 billion, with US allies providing about $54 billion of that – Kuwait, Saudi Arabia and other Gulf states covered $36 billion.
 Germany and Japan covered $16 billion.

 Estimates of Iraqi soldier deaths range from 1,500 to 100,000.

-August 6, 1990 - The UN imposes sanctions on Iraq.
+August 6, 1990 - The UNSC imposes trade and financial sanctions on Iraq.

 August 7, 1990 - US President George H. W. Bush orders the start of Operation Desert Shield.

-November 29, 1990 - The UN authorizes use of force after January 15, 1991.
+November 29, 1990 - The UNSC authorizes use of force after January 15, 1991.

-January 16-17, 1991 - Operation Desert Storm begins.
+January 16-17, 1991 - The air campaign of Operation Desert Storm begins.

-February 24, 1991 - The allied ground assault begins.
+February 23-24, 1991 - The allied ground assault begins.